 BOCA DO LOBO

 The art of designing and crafting exclusive pieces.
 A passion to reinterpret the past through ancient techniques, technology and contemporary design.

-Boca do Lobo pieces are an exclusive emotional experience, a sense of belonging and a state of mind.
-We strive to encourage sensational experiences by creating beautiful pieces which are passionately inspired and handcrafted in Portugal by a staff that loves what they do; experiences which pass on the feeling of exclusivity.
-Our designers possess an undeniable talent for composing pieces which stir emotion in their admirers.
-Our artisan’s wisdom, accumulated from years of experience, is instilled with love and dedication in the art they perform.
+Boca do Lobo pieces from Portugal are an exclusive emotional experience.
+Strive to encourage sensational experiences by creating beautiful pieces which are passionately inspired and handcrafted in Portugal by a staff that loves what they do; experiences which pass on the feeling of exclusivity.
+The artisan’s wisdom, accumulated from years of experience, is instilled with love and dedication in the art they perform.
 No detail or element is overlooked as we offer the best at the frontier between design and art.
-Each piece will bring you on a journey to sources of pleasure you may have forgotten, and take you to places you have never been before; a journey through Boca do Lobo’s world – a world of emotions.

 HOMO FABER EXPERIENCE

 “We are thrilled to announce the participation of these outstanding professionals who have accepted to join us in the creation of Homo Faber,” Alberto Cavalli, the Michelangelo Foundation’s Executive Director for Culture and Craftsmanship, says.
 “Their involvement is a tribute to master artisans everywhere.
 Although the masters so often go unrecognised, they are actually a cornerstone and a true source of inspiration for so many designers, architects and curators.”

 A number of distinct environments will come together to create the Homo Faber experience, each one conceived for a specific space within the Fondazione Giorgio Cini.
 Here are some highlights of a journey through the exhibition:

 Exclusively Created for Homo Faber – Cenacolo Palladiano